Understanding the Anthem Chapel Project at 6595 Covington Way

 The Bottom Line:

-Anthem Chapel is clearly proposing a multi-use facility, with plans for daycare, a school, office space, and large events throughout the year.
-To classify this solely as a “Community Assembly” is misleading and problematic.
-The proposed 125 parking spaces fall far short of what the city’s parking code requires for such a multi-use site, raising significant concerns about compliance, safety, and the cumulative impact on surrounding neighborhoods.
+Anthem Chapel plans include a daycare, school, office space, and large events throughout the year.
+The proposed 125 117 parking spaces fall far short of their actual capacity which is closer to 300, raising significant concerns about compliance, safety, and the cumulative impact on Stow House, the Railroad Museum, Lake Los Carneros visitors, and the surrounding neighborhood.

 Evidence of Current Overcapacity